0xbeedao/agent-arena/docs/lab-notes.md

 ## 2025-05-13 18:58:02

 Got the create methods working - it was a fight with FastAPI, Generics and Pydantic.
 I solved it by removing the generic bound "T" to DbBase.
 Before doing that, it was stripping all fields not in the base.

+batch is having issues - I have a TODO in the queue-controller solution is to remove "event" and just have the data be the event - it gets posted to the event listener as a string event name